 It takes money to make money…

-Though some have debated the validity of this aphorism, when it comes to starting a new business, it is an unavoidable fact.
-Even the most simplest of business ideas will require some kind of monetary investment on your part.
+Though some have debated the validity of this aphorism, when it comes to how to finance your new business, it is an unavoidable fact.
+Even the simplest of business ideas will require some kind of monetary investment on your part.
 For example, you may need an upfront amount of cash that can be used to for equipment, supplies, and other business expenses.
 You may also need to provide for your personal living expenses until your business starts generating money.
 Finally, you should also realize that there is the indirect cost of the time and energy you put into your business that you could potentially be using to earn money in other ways.

 So, how can you quickly generate a little money for your new business without having to apply for a loan?
 It may be easier than you think.
 Here are 5 sources to consider: